 Click here to get this post in PDF

-The year 2020 has seen the boom of e-commerce websites.
+The year has seen a boom of e-commerce websites.
 As more and more consumers opt to shop online, brick-and-mortar businesses have transitioned their operations to become full-blown e-commerce businesses.

 For those who are new to e-commerce, there are several factors to consider to keep online transactions safe and secure for their customers.
 This includes their payment gateway choice.